cozzin/cozzin.github.io/_posts/2025-06-18-app-store-deployment-experience-en.md

 ### Apple Review Speed Improvement

-Even without urgent review, **it was possible to go from review registration to deployment within 24 hours**.
+Even without expedited review, **it was possible to go from review registration to deployment within 24 hours**.
 I had heard that Apple's review speed had improved compared to before, and I could actually feel it.

 There could be various factors like app category, review complexity, etc., but overall the review speed seems to have improved.